ClementNerma/NightOS/docs/specs/ipc.md

 | STDRAW          | Raw bytes          | Raw       | Buffer  | Output data, which will be redirected if an output pipe (`>`) is used                                      |
 | STDOUT          | Typed output       | Raw       | _typed_ | Typed output data, which will be used by [shell scripts](shell-scripting.md))                              |

-Each SC and RC has a unique identifier.
+Each SC and RC has a unique identifier, which is binded to the process that created it.
+The process receiving an SC or RC receives another identifier, binded to that process, which prevents unique IDs collision.

 UTF-8 strings are sent as a couple of length + message, where the length is an unsigned integer on 32 bits.